 • Vitamin K is not actually a single substance; like vitamin E it is a family of structurally similar fat-soluble compounds.
 Vitamin K predominantly appears in nature in two forms: phylloquinone (K1) and the menaquinones (K2).

 • Vitamin K1 is the main form in the Western diet; found in green leafy vegetables (kale, spinach, broccoli, Brussels sprouts) and vegetable oils (canola, rapeseed, olive and soy).
+This form of vitamin K is important to support healthy blood clotting processes.

 • The term vitamin K2 actually refers to a series of menaquinones.
 The most common menaquinones present in humans are MK-4, (produced endogenously via conversion of vitamin K1 to MK-4) and longer chain menaquinones (MK-7 – MK-10) which are made by intestinal bacteria in all mammals including humans.
+Vitamin K2 is particularly important for healthy bones.

 • It has long been considered that up to 50% of human vitamin K (menaquinone) requirement may be met by bacterial synthesis, however some research suggests that this may be much lower than previously thought.1